oemof/tespy/doc/tespy_modules/characteristics.rst

 .. math::

     y = y_0 + \frac{x-x_0}{x_1-x_0} \cdot \left(y_1-y_0 \right)

-If the x value is above the maximum x value or below the minium x value of the characteristic line the y value corresponding to the the maximum/minimum value is returned instead.
+It is possible to specify an :code:`extrapolate` parameter.
+If the value is :code:`False` (default state) and the x-value is above the maximum or below the minimum value of the characteristic line the y-value corresponding to the the maximum/minimum value is returned instead.
+If the :code:`extrapolate` is :code:`True` linear extrapolation is performed using the two lower most or upper moste value pairs respectively.

 Characteristic maps
 -------------------

 The characteristic maps use linear interpolation as well.
 First step is interpolation on the x-dimension similar to the characteristic line functionality.
 As the y, z1 and z2 data are two-dimensional, **each row of** **the data corresponds to one x value**.
 Thus, the result of the first step is a vector for each dimesion (y, z1 and z2).